-We have a team of over 80 professionals who support our partner firms by providing value-added services, including marketing and business development support; human resources support, including adviser coaching and development and structuring compensation and incentive models, career path planning and succession planning advice; operational and technology expertise, cash and credit solutions, legal and regulatory support and providing negotiating leverage with vendors.
-Our value-added services also include access to our M&A expertise, which facilitates acquisition opportunities for our partner firms through a proactive outreach program, structuring, executing and funding transactions and providing guidance to partner firms to facilitate their integration into our partnership as well as integration of mergers they execute.
-We assign a relationship leader to each partner firm who is responsible for coordinating our value-added services to assist that partner firm in accelerating its growth.
+We have a team of approximately 100 professionals who support our partner firms by providing value added services, including marketing and business development support; human resources support, including adviser coaching and development and structuring compensation and incentive models, career path planning and succession planning advice, recruiting and talent management, operational and technology expertise, cash and credit solutions, trust services, insurance solutions, valuation solutions, legal and regulatory support and providing negotiating leverage with vendors.
+Our value added services also include access to our M&A expertise, which facilitates acquisition opportunities for our partner firms through a proactive outreach program, structuring, executing and funding transactions and providing guidance to partner firms to facilitate their integration into our partnership as well as integration of mergers they execute.
+We assign a relationship leader to each partner firm who is responsible for coordinating our value added services to assist that partner firm in accelerating its growth.
 Our partner firms also have access to our intellectual expertise and partner firm network, which ultimately enhance their operations, enabling them to better serve their clients.